Bahia Honda — The Best Beach in the Florida Keys (Yes, Better Than the Famous Ones)

 Camping

 If you can’t get a site: the privately-run Sunshine Key RV Resort on the next island (Ohio Key) is fine fallback and lets you do Bahia Honda as day-use.
+For a wilder, harder-to-reach camping trip in the Lower Keys, the boat-or-seaplane-only Dry Tortugas is the other end of the spectrum.

 When to go